Curonian Lagoon: Human history

 In the 13th century, the area around the lagoon was part of the ancestral lands of the Baltic Curonians and Old Prussians.
 Later, it bordered the historical region of Lithuania Minor.
 At the northern end of the Spit, the Klaipėda Strait connects the lagoon to the Baltic Sea, and the place was chosen by the Teutonic Knights in 1252 to found Memelburg Castle and the city of Klaipėda.
-In 1454, King and Grand Duke Casimir IV Jagiellon incorporated the region to the Kingdom of Poland upon the request of the anti-Teutonic Prussian Confederation.
-Following the peace treaty of 1466, the lagoon became a part of Poland as a fief held by the Teutonic Knights, and thus located within the Polish–Lithuanian union, later elevated to the Polish–Lithuanian Commonwealth.
+In 1454, King and Grand Duke Casimir IV Jagiellon incorporated the region into the Kingdom of Poland upon the request of the anti-Teutonic Prussian Confederation.
+After the subsequent Thirteen Years' War (1454–1466) the Teutonic Knights regained authority over the region as a fief of the Polish Crown.
 From the 18th century, it formed part of the Kingdom of Prussia, and from 1871 also Germany.
 After 1923, the Klaipėda Region in the north passed to Lithuania (occupied by Germany in 1939–45), whereas the remainder fell to the Soviet Union following World War II.

 As the new interwar border, the river that flows into the Curonian Lagoon near Rusnė was chosen.
 The river's lower 120 km in Germany were called die Memel by Germans, while the upper part located in Lithuania was known as Nemunas River.
 The border also separated the peninsula near the small holiday resort of Nida, Lithuania.
-From 1939 to 1945, the Lithuanian part was occupied by Germany, and the southern part of the Spit and the Lagoon remained in Germany until 1945.
+From 1939 to 1945, the Lithuanian part was occupied by Germany, and the southern part of the spit and the lagoon remained in Germany until 1945.

 This border is now the border between Lithuania and Russia, as after World War II, the southern end of the Spit and the German area south of the river became part of an exclave of Russia called Kaliningrad Oblast.

 The nearly extinct ethnic group, the Kursenieki, lived in the surrounding area.